MZaFaRM/TicTacToeAI/README.md

 It's an AI program that is based on the minimax algorithm and plays Tic Tac Toe.
 One of my first AI program.
 The UI is from [CS50 AI - Tic Tac Toe](https://cs50.harvard.edu/ai/2020/projects/0/tictactoe/).

+## How to play

+Tic Tac Toe is a simple game played on a 3x3 grid.
+The goal is to get three X's or O's in a row, either horizontally, vertically, or diagonally.
+The game ends in a draw if all the cells are filled and no one has won.

+To make a move, simply click on an empty cell on the grid.
+The AI will make its move immediately afterwards.
+The game will continue until one player wins or the game ends in a draw.

 ## Getting started
 To run the program either clone the project through:
 ```